Re-accreditation

 The accreditation process typically occurs in a four-year cycle through which prevocational training providers demonstrate compliance with the National Framework for Prevocational (PGY1 and PGY2) Medical Training in their delivery of postgraduate year one (PGY1) and postgraduate year two (PGY2) medical training.

 Training providers with existing accreditation for prevocational training should apply for reaccreditation in the year prior to the current status' expiry.
-The reaccreditation process provides the opportunity to demonstrate the training program's compliance with the national standards and requirements.
 This is typically achieved through completion and submission of:

 • An accreditation application form, which includes a prevocational doctor journey, questions, and recommended evidence.